Bristol-Cyber-Security-Group/testbed-os/docs-mdbook/src/server_api.md

 Ideally we would have OpenAPI schema generation, this is a TODO so the following is a brief introduction to the API endpoints.
 The `POST` and `PUT` variants accept a JSON payload to control specific actions on the server.

+The list of API endpoints is divided into two categories depending if the API is provided by the `Main` TestbedOS host's server or a client TestbedOS host's server.
+Please see the [TestbedOS Clustering Mode](clustering_mode.md) for more information on the types of TestbedOS host.

+## Main TestbedOS Host Server API

+The following is the list of API endpoints provided by the `Main` TestbedOS host's server.

 `/api/config/cluster`
 : For fetching or editing [the `kvm-compose-config` configuration](configurations.md#overall-configurations).
 This supports `GET` and `POST`, to get and update respectively the configuration.